Najmul190/Discord-AI-Selfbot/README.md

 # Changing the Personality of the bot

-To change the personality of the bot and set custom instructions, simply go into the `Config` folder and edit the default instructions in `instructions.txt` to whatever you want!
+To change the personality of the bot and set custom instructions, simply go into the `config` folder and edit the default instructions in `instructions.txt` to whatever you want!

 # Support + Try out the bot!